 17: The battle, a stormy minute of music but effective enough *.

-18: Isaure announces that the Crusaders have won and the finale begins with the Count trying to guess who this mysterious warrior to turned the battle in the Crusaders’ favour is only to discover that it is Gaston (duh).
+23: Isaure announces that the Crusaders have won and the finale begins with the Count trying to guess who this mysterious warrior who turned the battle in the Crusaders’ favour is only to discover that it is Gaston (duh).
 Everyone is shocked, Roger comes in mortally wounded and reveals his true identity (everyone again in shock).
 Roger confesses to having plotted the assassination attempt, Gaston is completely innocent and in fact was the intended victim, and asks to see Jerusalem one last time before he dies.
-Helene and Gaston are overjoyed, they draw the curtains of the tent to reveal amazing panoramic view of Jerusalem in near distance as Roger dies, everyone else in ecstasy **.
+Helene and Gaston are overjoyed, they draw the curtains of the tent to reveal amazing panoramic view of Jerusalem in near distance as Roger dies, everyone else in loud ecstasy *.

 There are things that I can complain about regarding this opera, the music it doesn’t include from Lombardi however is not one of them.
 The best music from the original opera is all here and then some, such as the then newly composed condemnation scene in act 3.
 Jerusalem is dramatically tighter than Lombardi and avoids the massive inconsistencies of the first opera.
 It is also though-composed and more connected than the series of almost random tableau that make up Lombardi.
 There are only two female characters, Isaure acts as a chaperon to Helene rather than as a minor female character who strangely is more important in terms of backstory than the female lead.
 Whereas Giselda just sort of randomly ends up being the prima donna in Lombardi, Helene is solidly the female prime force musically and dramatically here.
 There are no Viclinda or Sofia wasting away after they disappear after serving their dramatic purpose in their respective single act performances.
 There is no gear change as in the transition from the first to the second act of Lombardi in which one might feel like you have just watched one opera and are now hearing another.
 Reducing the role of Helene’s father, the Count, in comparison to Alvino and having no one actual die in the first act works better but at the same time robs the opera of any real crime.
 Roger is guilty of plotting a failed assassination attempt of someone who actually never is physically (although is psychologically) harmed, not of a consummated murder so his guilt, unlike Pagano in Lombardi who accidentally commits patricide, comes off as being a bit wet behind the ears.
 Making the Count not only close to irrelevant after act 1 but also a baritone rather than a tenor corrects the vocal imbalance of the original opera.
 The loss of the violin concert is of little consequence.
 Jerusalem also lacks, mostly, the intense religiosity that Lombardi is possessed by.
 There is no Christian Lieberstod like Oronte’s (and the music to this scene is more effectively employed here) and although the chorus is doing its Crusading nut all the time, there feels like there is less of it or at least it is more balanced than in Lombardi, possibly due to the greater length of the newer opera, although I for one would not have complained had Verdi cut two or three of the choruses in his revision.
 The orchestral music is MUCH better here than in the original opera, more sophisticated and benefits greatly from French orchestration.
 There also is no post-death appearance by the lead tenor telling the soprano where to find a divine spring of water with which to lead the Christian forces to victory, thus the opera avoids having consecutive similar deaths by reducing the bodycount to one, and this to the very end of the opera.
 The reduction, as common in French opera, of the supernatural elements of the original opera make the newer opera much more credible.
 There are some new mostly meaningless characters, such as what purpose other than to demonstrate Gaston’s social status and telling Helene where he is in act 2 does the character of Raymond have?
 Isaure is slightly more purposeful, although she does nothing to contribute to the plot other than to announce the battle results to Helene in act 4.
 However they appear throughout the opera and are not relegated to a single act as what happens in Lombardi.
 Reducing the Muslim characters to near parody minimalism (which is still offensive) does mitigate the obnoxious Christian pretensions found in Lombardi.
 Still we have the Legate and the Count who are myopic and only Helene comes off as someone who is capably of changing her mind on anything as even Gaston is brainwashed on the concept of honour.
 Still some of the numbers are really good, as indicated by the star count, but there is very little here that is more than very good.
 The ballet is an okay divertissement, but nothing more than that and apart from completeness the opera would be better off (and just under two and a half hours) without it.
 The highlights are the various arias and duets for Helene and Gaston and their act 4 trio with Roger along with the entirety of act 3 scene 2, but in the negative are most of the choral numbers lifted from Lombardi (although two or three of them are rather good).
 The worst of these occur when the Crusader ideology brainwashes everyone in its path.
 The plot, and music, is more interesting when it sticks to its most basic elements of revenge over the murder attempt and divorces itself from its late 11th century setting.
 Thus Jerusalem is a B, maybe a B+, but certainly no more than that.